jhucsf/fall2022/assign/assign04.md

 ./gen_rand_data [size] [output filename]
 ```

-For instance, to generate 1000 integers, you can use
+For instance, to generate 1000 integers, you can use:

 ```
 ./gen_rand_data 8000 test.in
 ```

-which will generate 8000 bytes of data (1000 `int64s`) and place it in a file called
+which will generate 8000 bytes of data (1000 `int64s) and place it in a file called
 `test.in`.
-Be sure that your specified size is a multiple of 8 so that your sort and
+Be sure that your specified size is a multiple of 8 so that your `parsort` and
-verify function will function correctly!
+`is_sorted` programs will function correctly!

 You can also use the `M` suffix on the *size* argument to specify the output file
 size in megabytes.
 For example, the following command would create a file